• Level of education

 • ASPIGELS gels: self-drying and fracturing gels for large flat surfaces (metals, concrete, etc.)

-• GELIFOAM foams: static gel foams for volume decontamination of large volumes of complex shape, flotation foams for decontamination of C''s earth MONA foam for sodium destruction.
+• GELIFOAM foams: static gel foams for the volumetric decontamination of large volumes with complex shapes, flotation foams for soil decontamination MONA foam for sodium destruction.

 Read more